 SilverBullet MCP Server

 This project provides a Model Context Protocol (MCP) server that acts as a bridge to your SilverBullet instance.
-It enables Large Language Models (LLMs) and other MCP-compatible clients to interact with your SilverBullet notes and data by exposing them through standardized MCP tools
+It enables Large Language Models (LLMs) and other MCP-compatible clients to interact with your SilverBullet notes and data by exposing them through standardized MCP tools and resources.

 The server is designed to be run via Docker Compose alongside your existing SilverBullet Docker container.
 It handles authentication and provides a secure way for external applications to access and manipulate your SilverBullet space.